anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 IETF draft ae-09 -> ae-10:

 * Add reference to RFC 8633 at first occurrence of 'voucher' (fixes #37)
+* Update reference of CoAP Transfer for CMP from I-D to RFC 9482

 IETF draft ae-08 -> ae-09: